• What is Copywriting?

 Word-of-mouth marketing has a snowball effect.
 The longer your career goes on, and the more clients you impress with your work, the larger your client base grows.

-By telling your network now, you have the opportunity to start with a decent sized snowball!
+By telling your network now, you have the opportunity to start with a decent-sized snowball!

-Your turn!
 How have you benefited from word-of-mouth marketing?
 Do you have any tips for getting word out about your business?

 Interested in Copywriting?
 Get our Free Video Training!